soniajoseph/ViT-Prisma/docs/README.md

 ## Installing Repo

+For the latest version, install the repo from the source.
+While this version will include the latest developments, they may not be fully tested.

+For the tested and stable release, install Prisma as a package.

+**Install as a package**
 Installing with pip:
 ```
 pip install vit_prisma
 ```

+**Install from source**
 To install as an editable repo from source:
 ```
 git clone https://github.com/soniajoseph/ViT-Prisma